 Add the vinegar, water, honey (if using), salt and seasonings to a pot or wide pan.
 Bring the vinegar mixture to a quick boil and remove from heat.
 The sugar and salt dissolve in the liquid rather quickly, though other seasonings will float in the mix, which is completely fine.

 Let cool slightly.
 The longer you let it cool to room temperature, the crisper your pickled red onions will be.

 Add the thin sliced onions and press to submerge beneath the pickling brine.

 You can also easily double the recipe and make large batches.
-This particular recipe makes a cup of pickled red onions.
+This particular recipe makes a quart of pickled red onions.

 Recipe Tips & Notes

-- Optional Seasonings.
-You can add whatever other seasonings you prefer to up the flavor factor of your onions.
-Mix and match and use your favorites.
-I like to add 1-2 tablespoons to really bring this to life, though they’re great on their own.
+You can add whatever other pickling seasonings you prefer to up the flavor factor of your onions.
+Mix and match and use your favorites, like bay leaf, peppercorns, cumin seeds, coriander seeds, and more.
+I like to add 1-2 tablespoons to really bring this to life, though they're great on their own.
 Below are some ideas.

 Serving Pickled Red Onions

 Pickled red onions add a pop of crunch and zippy tang to just about any meal.
 I personally prefer to serve them on sandwiches, tacos, burgers and brats.
 They're great on a deli sandwich or a good grilled brat or Italian sausage.